 Key considerations

-- Program for members over age 65
+- Program for members 18-29 years old

 Membership requirements

-- Agree to Liberty’s Statement of Shared Beliefs
+- Live by biblical principles and agree to the Statement of Shared Christian Beliefs

 Pros